Tight Bound for Estimating Expectation Values from a System of Linear Equations: Background

 \subsection{A reformulation of amplitude-estimation algorithm}

-We now review a reformulation~\cite{KOS07} of the amplitude-estimation algorithm~\cite{BHM+02} that is used in some quantum algorithms for expectation-value estimation, and that we use in constructing our algorithm in \S\ref{sec:algorithm}.
+We now review a reformulation~\cite{KOS07} of the amplitude-estimation algorithm~\cite{BHM+02}.
+This reformulation is used in some quantum algorithms for expectation-value estimation that we review in this subsection.
 We begin by reviewing the complexity of the standard phase-estimation algorithm~\cite{NC}.
-Next, we describe how phase estimation is used to construct the amplitude estimation algorithm.
+Next, we describe how phase estimation is used to construct the amplitude-estimation algorithm.

 Phase estimation is a key subroutine in many quantum algorithms that achieve super-polynomial speedup over classical algorithms.
-The inputs, output, and complexity of the phase estimation algorithm are given by the following theorem, which is an adaptation from the standard description of the algorithm \cite{NC}.
+The inputs, output, and complexity of the phase-estimation algorithm are given by the following theorem, which is an adaptation from the standard description of the algorithm \cite{NC}.

 \begin{thm}[Phase-estimation Algorithm] There exists a quantum algorithm that accepts $n$-qubits, an accuracy $\epsilon$, and $n$-qubit unitary black boxes $V$ and $W$, that, with probability at least 2/3, samples an $\epsilon$-additive approximation to the eigenphase $\theta$ of $V$ corresponding to the eigenvector $\ket{\psi}$ with probability $\abs{\braket{\psi| W|0}}^2$.
-This algorithm makes $ \mathcal O\left(1/\epsilon\right)$, queries to $V$, a single query to $W$, and $ \mathcal O\left(\log^2(1/\epsilon)\right)$ additional 2-qubit gates. \end{thm}
+This algorithm makes $ \mathcal O\left(1/\epsilon\right)$ queries to $V$, a single query to $W$, and $ \mathcal O\left(\log^2(1/\epsilon)\right)$ additional 2-qubit gates. \end{thm}